DPDK/dpdk/doc/guides/tools/dts.rst

    DPDK will be built and run on the SUT.
    Consult the Getting Started guides for the list of dependencies for each distribution.

+#. **Hardware dependencies**

+   Any hardware DPDK uses needs a proper driver and most OS distributions provide those, but the version may not be satisfactory.
+   It's up to each user to install the driver they're interested in testing.
+   The hardware also may also need firmware upgrades, which is also left at user discretion.

 DTS Developer Tools
 -------------------